jtdugan/Zoom-and-Kaltura-APIs/README.md

 # Zoom-and-Kaltura-APIs
-Programs for retrieving information about media assets by means of API calls made to Zoom and/or Kaltura.
+Programs for retrieving information about media assets by means Zoom API calls and Kaltura API calls.

 This repository contains Python programs that use API web calls to retrieve information from Zoom and Kaltura about video files and other assets stored in those systems.
 These programs were developed in the context of a university at which many faculty and students create video recordings in Zoom, but Kaltura is the platform for long-term storage of videos.
 The same faculty and students might also create new videos directly on Kaltura.